 Orbital ATK Antares,

 However, none of these approach the Saturn V in payload capacity.

 - Solar panels, batteries, radioactive sources, fuel cells

 - Explorer class experiment ~300 W; HST ~2000 W

 - Thermal control

-- Large temperature gradients: e.g. on Earth darkside: 273K facing
+- Large temperature gradients prevail in space: e.g. on Earth

-- Control required for structural and electrical stability
+- Thermal control required for structural and electrical stability

 - Detectors: usually require active cooling (thermoelectric, cryogens)